arnabpaul/Robotics-Kinematics/writeup.md

 #### 1. Run the forward_kinematics demo and evaluate the kr210.urdf.xacro file to perform kinematic analysis of Kuka KR210 robot and derive its DH parameters.

 -PDF named "DH_calc" attached to the submission folder shows how DH parameters were derived.
--After that the URDF file was analyzed to find out the values of different
+-After that the URDF file was analyzed to find out the values of different parametrs.

-#### 2. Using the DH parameter table you derived earlier, created individual transformation matrices about each joint.
+#### 2. Using the DH parameter table derived earlier, created individual transformation matrices about each joint.
 In addition, also generated a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.
 The URDF file (kr210.urdf.xacro) was analyzed to find out the values of different DH parameters Links | alpha(i-1) | a(i-1) | d(i-1) | theta(i)